string(103) "/blog-posts/the-competitive-advantage-of-a-neurodiverse-creative-sector-by-rosie-higgins-unquiet-media/" Skip to main content

 Key Takeaways for Industry

-- Listen to your neurodivergent employers and treat everyone as an individual.
+• Listen to your neurodivergent employees and treat everyone as an individual.

 [*note: not all neurodivergent people have special skills, and we shouldn’t have to have a unique talent or skillset just to be thought of as people, deserving of a job and deserving of psychological safety.
 These experiences are highlighted because they do happen to be common in neurodivergent populations, rather than universal.]